antonychalks/DJohnsCarpentry/README/README.md

 **Content**

--[w3schools HTML](https://www.w3schools.com/html/) for quick searching specific HTML elements, their attributes and how to use them.
+- [w3schools HTML](https://www.w3schools.com/html/) for quick searching specific HTML elements, their attributes and how to use them.
--[w3schools CSS](https://www.w3schools.com/CSS/) for quick searching different styling rules and how to apply them with the correct values.
+- [w3schools CSS](https://www.w3schools.com/CSS/) for quick searching different styling rules and how to apply them with the correct values.
--[Font Awesome](https://fontawesome.com/) for the icons used in the navigation and the footer.
+- [Font Awesome](https://fontawesome.com/) for the icons used in the navigation and the footer.
--[Google Fonts](https://fonts.google.com/) for the fonts used throughout the website.
+- [Google Fonts](https://fonts.google.com/) for the fonts used throughout the website.
 Other specific code I used is credited in comments next to the code.

 **Media**

--All images and videos are taken by me and do not have any copyright attached to them.
+- All images and videos are taken by me and do not have any copyright attached to them.
 -  This excludes [This landscape image](/assets/media/landscape roof.jpg) which was taken from [this website](https://www.pexels.com/photo/brown-concrete-roofs-925684/).